Janezhuu/MyWebsite/README.md

 **Tools Used**: SSMS, SSIS, Power BI, Oracle, SSRS, GitHub, Jira, Confluence
 **Duration**: 02/2024 - Present
 - Migrated data from OLTP to OLAP systems, designing optimized ETL pipelines for daily refreshes of over 33,000 records.
 This improved data aggregation and query performance, supporting advanced analysis and more accurate business insights.
+- Utilized **BI Tools** and advanced **SQL** to generate weather reports and build descriptive analysis by synthesizing over 150 million data records, delivering insights into weather trends such as winter temperatures, precipitation, and snowfall patterns.
+- Documented changes in reporting requirements and ETL/data pipeline processes to ensure alignment with business and technical needs.
+Managed workflows with **Jira** and **Confluence**, ensuring team collaboration within the Agile framework.

+#### Work Project: Passenger Transportation Datawarehouse (PTDW)
+**Tools Used**: SSMS, SSIS, Power BI, Oracle, SSRS, GitHub, Jira, Confluence
+**Duration**: 02/2024 - Present
+- Migrated data from OLTP to OLAP systems, designing optimized ETL pipelines for daily refreshes of over 33,000 records.
+This improved data aggregation and query performance, supporting advanced analysis and more accurate business insights.
 - Utilized **BI Tools** and advanced **SQL** to generate weather reports by synthesizing over 150 million data records, delivering insights into weather trends such as winter temperatures, precipitation, and snowfall patterns.
 - Documented changes in reporting requirements and ETL/data pipeline processes to ensure alignment with business and technical needs.
 Managed workflows with **Jira** and **Confluence**, ensuring team collaboration within the Agile framework.

 ### Work Experience
 **Data Reporting Analyst**